confluentinc/tutorials/client-telemetry-reporter-plugin/kafka/README.md

 to monitor Kafka clients.

-This tutorial adds `ClientOtlpMetricsReporter` that aggregates [OpenTelemetry Protocol](https://opentelemetry.io/docs/specs/otel/protocol/) (OTLP) metrics received from client, enhances them with additional client labels and forwards them via gRPC client to an external OTLP receiver.
-The plugin is implemented in Java and requires the jar to be added to the Kafka broker libs.
+This tutorial adds `ClientOtlpMetricsReporter` that aggregates [OpenTelemetry Protocol](https://opentelemetry.io/docs/specs/otel/protocol/) (OTLP) metrics received from the client, enhances them with additional client labels and forwards them via gRPC client to an external OTLP receiver.
+The plugin is implemented in Java and requires the JAR to be added to the Kafka broker libs.

 The OTLP receiver for the tutorial is [otel-collector](https://opentelemetry.io/docs/collector/), which is a part of the OpenTelemetry project.